-B. Establishment of Steep Slope Areas.

-- 1. Identification of Steep Slope Areas.
-Naturally occurring steep slope areas are classified into one of the following two categories:

-- a.
-Very Steep Slope Areas.

-- b.
-Moderately Steep Slope Areas.

-2. Minimum Size of Steep Slope Area.

-- a.
-For the following Zoning Districts and Legacy Zoning Districts under Chapter 2 of this Zoning Ordinance, standards in Steep Slope Areas do not apply to contiguous steep slope areas that are less than 5,000 square feet in land area or less than 15 feet in width.
-Where the entire contiguous steep slope area is equal to or greater than 5,000 square feet in land area, but the total very steep slope area is less than 5,000 square feet in land area, the entire contiguous steep slope area is subject to the development standards for moderately steep slope areas provided in Section 6.04. - 1.
-Transition Policy Area Zoning Districts in Section 2.03 - 2.
-Rural Policy Area Zoning Districts in Section 2.04 - 3.
-Joint Land Management Area Zoning Districts in Section 2.05 - 4.
-The following Legacy Zoning Districts: TR-2 (Section 2.03.05.01), JLMA-20 (Section 2.05.02.01), A-3 (Section 2.04.03.02), A-10 (Section 2.04.03.01), and PD-RV (Section 2.04.03.05). - b.
-For the following Zoning Districts and Legacy Zoning Districts under Chapter 2 of this Zoning Ordinance, regulations for Steep Slope Areas do not apply to contiguous steep slope areas that are less than 10,000 square feet in land area, or less than 15 feet in width.
-Where the entire contiguous steep slope area is equal to or greater than 10,000 square feet in land area, but the total very steep slope area is less than 10,000 square feet in land area, the entire contiguous steep slope area is subject to the development and land disturbance standards for moderately steep slope areas provided in Section 6.04. - 1.
-Urban Policy Area Zoning Districts in Section 2.01

-- 2. Suburban Policy Area Zoning Districts in Section 2.02, - 3.
-The following Legacy Zoning Districts: PD-H (Section 2.02.05.06), PD-AAAR (Section 2.02.05.10), R-1, R-2, R-3 (Section 2.02.05.01), and PD-CC (Section 2.02.05.07). - c.
-For purposes of calculating the total land area of contiguous steep slopes in subsections (a) and (b) above, the entire contiguous steep slope area must be included, regardless of the number of individual lots or different land ownerships involved.
+- Undertake development in a manner that will protect life and property from hazards due to slope, unstable and erodible soils, earth movement, and other geologic and hydrologic hazards; - Reduce potential for increased erosion, sedimentation, and surface runoff, and the resulting adverse impacts on water quality; - Promote a safe means of ingress and egress for vehicular and pedestrian traffic in sloped areas; - Preserve the visual quality of steep slope areas, which are a valuable natural and economic resource; and - Encourage innovative and imaginative building techniques to create structures and Site Plans that are suited to sloped terrain. - A. Applicability.
+Covered Activities within Steep Slope Areas are subject to Section 6.02.
+Exception.
+Bona Fide Agriculture (not including any structure) pursuant to Section 4.08.01 is not subject to Steep Slope Area Standards. - B. Establishment of Steep Slope Areas. - 1.
+Identification of Steep Slope Areas.
+Naturally occurring steep slope areas are classified into one of the following two categories: - a.
+Very Steep Slope Areas; and - b.
+Moderately Steep Slope Areas. - 2.
+Minimum Size of Steep Slope Area. - a.
+For the following Zoning Districts and Legacy Zoning Districts under Chapter 2 of this Zoning Ordinance, Section 6.02 does not apply to contiguous steep slope areas that are less than 5,000 square feet in land area or less than 15 feet in width.
+Where the entire contiguous steep slope area is equal to or greater than 5,000 square feet in land area, but the total very steep slope area is less than 5,000 square feet in land area, the entire contiguous steep slope area is administered as a moderately steep slope area under Section 6.02. - 1.
+Transition Zoning Districts in Section 2.03. - 2.
+Rural Zoning Districts in Section 2.04. - 3.
+Joint Land Management Area Zoning Districts in Section 2.05. - 4.
+The following Legacy Zoning Districts: TR-2 (Section 2.03.05.01), JLMA-20 (Section 2.05.02.01), A-3.
+(Section 2.04.03.02), A-10 (Section 2.04.03.01), and PD-RV (Section 2.04.03.05). - b.
+For the following Zoning Districts and Legacy Zoning Districts under Chapter 2 of this Zoning Ordinance, Ordinance, Section 6.02 does not apply to contiguous steep slope areas that are less than 10,000 square feet in land area, or less than 15 feet in width.
+Where the entire contiguous steep slope area is equal to or greater than 10,000 square feet in land area, but the total very steep slope area is less than 10,000 square feet in land area, the entire contiguous steep slope area is administered as a moderately steep slope area under Section 6.02. - 1.
+Urban Zoning Districts in Section 2.01. - 2.
+Suburban Zoning Districts in Section 2.02. - 3.
+The following Legacy Zoning Districts: PD-H (Section 2.02.05.06), PD-AAAR (Section 2.02.05.10), R-1, R-2, R-3 (Section 2.02.05.01), and PD-CC (Section 2.02.05.07).